 Rheumatic fever is the most common cause of tricuspid valve disease.
 Other causes include:

 A personal history of rheumatic fever may increase your chance of getting tricuspid valve disease include:

 In many cases, there are no symptoms.
 However, if symptoms do occur, they may include:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-The doctor may be alerted to tricuspid valve disease by the following:
+The doctor may be alerted to tricuspid valve disease if you have a heart murmur .

 Images may need to be taken to examine your heart.
 This can be done with:

-Your heart's activity may need to be measured.
+Your heart's electrical activity may need to be measured.
 This can be done with electrocardiogram (ECG, EKG).